William Tryon

 Lieutenant-General William Tryon (8 June 1729 – 27 January 1788) was a British Army officer and colonial administrator who served as governor of North Carolina from 1764 to 1771 and the governor of New York from 1771 to 1777.
-He also served during the Seven Years' War, the Regulator Movement and the American War of Independence.
+He also served during the Seven Years' War, the Regulator Movement, and the American War of Independence.

 Early life and career

-William Tryon was born on 8 June 1729 at the Tryon family's seat at Norbury Park, Surrey, the son of Charles Tryon and Lady Mary Shirley.
+Tryon was born on 8 June 1729 at the Tryon family's seat at Norbury Park, Surrey, the son of Charles Tryon and Lady Mary Shirley.
 His maternal grandfather was Robert Shirley, 1st Earl Ferrers.
-In 1751, Tryon enlisted the British Army as a lieutenant in the 1st Regiment of Foot Guards and was promoted to the rank of captain later that year.
+In 1751, Tryon enlisted in the British Army as a lieutenant in the 1st Regiment of Foot Guards and was promoted to the rank of captain later that year.
 In 1758, Tryon was promoted to lieutenant-colonel.

 Seven Years' War

 During the Seven Years' War, Tryon and his regiment were involved in the British raid on Cherbourg.
 They landed at Cherbourg and destroyed all military facilities.
 In September, they reembarked for St Malo, where the operation went smoothly until the withdrawal, when they came under intense fire from the French at the Battle of Saint Cast.
 Tryon was wounded in the thigh and head.